WeipingFu/QGEval-anonymous/README.md

 ### Automatic Metrics
 To run the metrics, modify and apply [metrics/metrics.py](./metrics/metrics.py).
-[Notice] When applying metric codes, please pay attention to modifying the model file location of each metric in the code.
+[Notice] When applying metric codes, please download the required model files and modify the model file locations of each metric in the code.

 ## Citation